How to Prepare Profit and Loss Account?

 A profit and loss account, also known as the income statement or statement of revenues and expenses, is prepared to ascertain the profit earned or losses suffered by the business entity.

-The expenses which are of personal in nature will not be charged to Profit and Loss A/c.
-Only those revenue expenses and losses which are related to the business for the current year are debited to Profit and Loss Account.
+The expenses which are personal in nature will not be charged to Profit and Loss A/c.
+Only those revenue expenses and losses which are related to the business for the current year are debited to the Profit and Loss Account.

 How to Prepare Profit and Loss Account?